 We started the Stwlan Dam climb on a rise which ended up lasting half a mile and averaging 9%.
 I set off quickly but ended up settling into a rhythm.
 At the first little zig-zag, I looked back and Hannah was still in sight.
 As I rounded the next corner, I wouldn’t see her again for a while.
 Rounding this corner gave me the first proper sight of the dam itself.
 The tall dark arches gave it an imposing feel, of something almost Lord of the Rings-esque.

 The next section was the reason that it had caught my attention in the first place.
-8 hairpin bends at the top of the climb, leading to the dam.
-It’s rare to come across so many on a climb in this country and gives it a distinctive look.
+8 hairpin bends are at the top of the climb leading to the dam.
+It’s rare to come across so many hairpins on a climb in this country and it gives the climb a distinctive look.

 The first hairpin was steep but the middle ones eased off to a now much more manageable 7-8%.
 The final stretch, including the last hairpin, shot up to 14% just to make things difficult.
 The view of the lake at the top made the effort worth it.
 There’s a topograph up a short set of stairs to point out local landmarks.